Management Policies & Systems

 Policies Regarding Decisions on Compensation, etc.

-1. (a) The compensation scheme should encourage the Directors to demonstrate their supervisory function of management.
+1. (i) The compensation scheme should encourage the Directors to demonstrate their supervisory function of management.

-2. (b) The compensation should be the amount necessary to secure talent to fulfill responsibilities of the Company’s Directors.
+2. (ii) The compensation should be the amount necessary to secure suitable talent to fulfill the responsibilities of the Company’s Directors.

-1. (a) The compensation scheme should observe the corporate philosophy of the Mitsubishi Electric Group, and be fully accountable to all stakeholders including society, customers, shareholders, end employees.
+1. (i) The compensation scheme should observe the corporate philosophy of the Mitsubishi Electric Group, and be fully accountable to all stakeholders including society, customers, shareholders, and employees.

-3. (c) The compensation should function as an incentive for sustained performance growth and the improvement of corporate value.
+3. (iii) The compensation scheme should function as an incentive for sustained performance growth and the improvement of corporate value.

-4. (d) The compensation should reflect a fair and impartial evaluation of the achievements and contributions toward their respective roles and responsibilities.
+4. (iv) The compensation scheme should reflect a fair and impartial evaluation of the achievements and contributions toward their respective roles and responsibilities.

 The compensation scheme for Directors shall consist exclusively of basic compensation (fixed compensation), in light of the Directors’ role to provide advice and supervise management from an objective and independent perspective.